 What are the HRA contribution limits?

-As mentioned above, with ICHRA, the sky’s the limit!
+As mentioned above, with ICHRA insurance, the sky’s the limit!
 There are no contribution, or reimbursement maximums.

-The QSEHRA, however, does have annual contribution limits that cap the amount an employer can reimburse their employees for health insurance each year.
+The QSEHRA, however, does have a health reimbursement account rule when it comes to annual contribution limits that cap the amount an employer can reimburse their employees for health insurance each year.

 These amounts are tied to inflation, so we expect them to go up a little bit every year.

 In fact, since its inception, we’ve seen a steady increase annually of about $100 for individuals and $150-200 for families.